 2021 Bronko Nagurski National Defensive Players of the Week

 Weekend of Sept.
-4: Jordan Davis, DE, Georgia
+4: Jordan Davis, DT, Georgia

 Weekend of Sept.
 11: Verone McKinley III, S, Oregon

 Weekend of Sept.
 18: Jared Bartlett, DE, West Virginia

 Weekend of Sept.
 25: Jack Campbell, LB, Iowa

 Weekend of Oct.
 2: Khoury Bethley, S, Hawaii